Mboyo Iyomi

-Mboyo Iyomi (born 18 April 1984 in DR Congo) is a Congolese-Somalian former professional footballer who predominantly played as a forward.
+Mboyo Iyomi (born 18 April 1984) is a Congolese-Somalian former professional footballer who predominantly played as a forward.
 He last played for Angolan Girabola outfit C.R.
 Caála in 2012.
 Besides Congo, he has played in Angola, Yemen, and India.

 Club career

 Churchill Brothers

-Iyomi began his professional career in India at I-League side Churchill Brothers SC in 2007.
+Iyomi was born. in DR Congo.
+He began his professional career in India at I-League side Churchill Brothers SC in 2007.
 Describing his situation at Churchill Brothers for 2007–08 season, Iyomi stated that "With Felix and Odafa at Churchill, I am an extra which I don’t want to be," implying that he was a used as a third-string striker.

 In the 2007–08 I-League, he debuted for Churchill against Sporting Clube de Goa on 25 November 2007, where he scored a goal.
 He showed his talent and skills, scoring all total 12 goals for the Red Machine.

 With Churchill Brothers, he also appeared in the 2008 IFA Shield and made the Semi-finals.
 He scored 4 goals including a goal against Mahindra United FC in the semis.